Today I would like to summarise recent additions to my Library and briefly share the areas I am focusing on to find new investment opportunities.

 How to turn $50k into $900 million

-But earlier this year I was fortunate to stumble upon a new name which was the biggest surprise.
-I think this investor is one of the biggest secrets in the market despite an almost 70-year track record (combined with investment experience of his son and grandchildren).
+But earlier this year, I was fortunate to stumble upon a new name which was the biggest surprise.
+I think this investor is one of the biggest secrets in the market despite an almost 70-year track record (combined with the investment experience of his son and grandchildren).

 The name of this investor is Shelby Davis.

-One is investing during inflationary period of 1970s when stocks failed to protect investor’s portfolios and eventually declined.
+One is investing during the inflationary period of the 1970s when stocks failed to protect investors’ portfolios and eventually declined.
 I think it is worth keeping in mind in today’s inflationary period.